Contact

 Postal correspondence directed to the editorial office must include the submitter's full name, business affiliation (if applicable), and a return address.
 Postal submissions that duplicate an active online inquiry will be consolidated under the original reference identifier.

-Listing professionals operating in states with mandatory continuing education requirements — a standard applied by licensing boards in states including Florida, North Carolina, and Michigan for water well contractors — should confirm that submitted license credentials reflect the current renewal period.
+Provider professionals operating in states with mandatory continuing education requirements — a standard applied by licensing boards in states including Florida, North Carolina, and Michigan for water well contractors — should confirm that submitted license credentials reflect the current renewal period.
 Lapsed or suspended licenses are flagged during the editorial review process based on publicly accessible state licensing portal data.

 Report a Data Error or Correction